 "The human person, created in the image and likeness of God, cannot become a slave to things, to economic systems, to technological civilization, to consumerism, to easy success."
 Pope John Paul II, Pozan, Poland - 6/3/1997

-Leaving the comfort and security of high school presents many challenges similar to those seniors experienced in their transition from elementary school to high school.
-The senior retreat provides seniors with a brief time where they can distance themselves from the stresses of career/college selection, admissions to college, scholarship applications and separation.
-Seniors have the opportunity to reflect upon this time as a call to courageous leadership which requires them, in light of their faith, not only to challenge some of the values of contemporary society but also to act accordingly.
-It is an opportunity for seniors to reflect upon their experiences of pursuing truth, acting virtuously, and building community at Pope John Paul II High School and how those experiences translate to their future roles as courageous leaders.
+Leaving the comfort and security of high school presents many challenges similar to those seniors experienced in their transition from middle school to high school.
+The Senior Retreat provides students with a brief time where they can distance themselves from the stresses of career and college selection, admissions to college, scholarship applications and separation from family.
+Seniors have the opportunity to reflect on this time as a call to courageous leadership which requires them, in light of their faith, not only to challenge some of the values of contemporary society but also to act accordingly.
+It is an opportunity for seniors to reflect on their experiences of truth, virtue, and community at Pope John Paul II High School, and how those experiences translate to their future roles as courageous leaders.